MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     dotnet run -c Release -- benchmark
     ```

-    Executing this command will generate detailed performance reports including memory allocation patterns and statistical analysis.
+    Executing this command generates detailed performance reports including memory allocation patterns and statistical analysis.
 If you want, you can save the detailed performance benchmark reports for later comparison.

 Understanding the existing architecture and baseline performance metrics prepares the way for identifying optimization opportunities.